-I’d like to tell you a story about Tom, an imaginary middle aged man.
+I’d like to present you with a hypothetical situation about Tom, a middle-aged man.
 Tom passed away after a long illness.
 Anticipating his demise, Tom planned his estate by himself and made sure everything was “in order.”
 He prepared his own will from one he found online.
-On his deathbed he explained his will to his family so that everyone knew how his assets would pass.
+On his deathbed, he explained his will to his family so that everyone knew how his assets would pass.
 He passed away peacefully with his loved ones around him.

 Some time later, when his life partner, Abby, visited an attorney she laid out Tom’s wishes and explained how everything was to be passed.